zafkazi/INST377-Final-Project/README.md

 - user settings

 Server API reference
-We used https://exchangerate.host for currency information
+We used https://exchangerate.host and https://frankfurter.dev/ for currency information

 GET/symbols: fetches currency code and names GET/convert: convert one currency to another